MObinXIV/LLD/TheoryPart/OO/The5solidPrinciples/LSP/lsp.md

 The way area calculated is not the same in 2 classes , so we can't inherit square from rectangle. to solve that we make an public class called shape , both shape inherits from

+## Sorting algorithms exmple

+As as an example, let's take a look at a class that is an abstraction of a department store.
+The base class may implement a naive searching algorithm that, in the worst case, iterates through the entire list of the items that the store sells.
+A subclass could override this method and provide a better search algorithm.
+Although the approach that the subclass takes to searching is different, the expected behavior and outcome is the same.

 ---

 ## how the principle breaks

 1. ask if the child class is really a type of parent class or really it's a parent class.
-2. replace the instances of child class with then instances in parent class and see if it's violates
+2. replace the instances of child class with then instances in parent class and see if it's violates **The Liskov Substitution Principle helps us determine if inheritance has been used correctly.
+If the expected behaviour between the subclass and the base class is different, then the principle has been violated.**